AdobeDocs/experience-manager-cloud-service.en/help/assets/add-delete-assets-view.md

 >[!TIP]
 >
->In case you upload a folder structure to Assets View, you do not need to create a .ZIP file with the folder structure, you can upload folder structures directly.
-A .ZIP file uploaded to Assets View is stored as one ZIP asset and is not extracted automatically after the upload.
+>In case you upload a folder structure to Assets view, you do not need to create a .ZIP file with the folder structure, you can upload folder structures directly.
+A .ZIP file uploaded to Assets view is stored as one ZIP asset and is not extracted automatically after the upload.

 ## View upload progress and status {#upload-progress}

-When you upload many assets or nested folders to [!DNL Assets View], some assets can fail to upload for various reasons such as duplicate asset and network issues.
+When you upload many assets or nested folders to [!DNL Assets view], some assets can fail to upload for various reasons such as duplicate asset and network issues.

 To track the upload progress, click **[!UICONTROL Upload Progress]** option on the toolbar.
 A panel displays the upload progress of all assets.